Samoris/TNS/replit.md

 # Trust Name Service (TNS)

 ## Overview
-The Trust Name Service (TNS) is a decentralized naming service for the Intuition testnet, akin to ENS.
+The Trust Name Service (TNS) is a decentralized naming service for the Intuition mainnet, akin to ENS.
 It enables users to register human-readable `.trust` domain names that map to blockchain addresses and other resources.
 Key capabilities include domain registration, address resolution, payment forwarding, reverse resolution, domain renewal, hierarchical domains, and NFT ownership of domains.
 The project aims to provide a robust and user-friendly naming solution for the Intuition ecosystem.

 ## User Preferences
 - Focus on clean, intuitive UI similar to ENS